nhattanhoang2002/Data_Analyst_Portfolio/README.md

 # Data Analyst Portfolio

 ## Introduction
 Welcome to the **Data Analyst Portfolio** repository!
-This portfolio is a comprehensive showcase of my data analysis skills and projects, reflecting my experience as a Data Analyst at **The Best Trust English Center** and **Hoan Thủy Wood Shop**.
-The projects here demonstrate my ability to derive meaningful insights from complex datasets and support strategic decision-making.
+This portfolio is a comprehensive showcase of my data analysis skills and projects, reflecting my experience as a Data Analyst The projects here demonstrate my ability to derive meaningful insights from complex datasets and support strategic decision-making.

 ## Project Goals
 * **Insightful Analysis**: Provide deep insights into customer behavior, sales trends, and operational efficiency.